Jets’ Darnold sits out practice, but Gase thinks he’ll play

 “I think it’s going to take a lot for him to stay out of this game,” Gase said.

-In other injuries, defensive lineman Quinnen Williams (hamstring), wide receiver Jamison Crowder (groin), linebacker Blake Cashman (groin) and defensive lineman Nate Shepherd (back) were also expected to sit out Thursday.
+In other injuries, defensive lineman Quinnen Williams (hamstring), wide receiver Jamison Crowder (groin), linebacker Blake Cashman (hamstrings) and defensive lineman Nate Shepherd (back) also sat out Thursday.
+Cashman was limited last Wednesday and Thursday with a hamstring issue, but missed the game last week after sitting out Friday — apparently injuring the other hamstring.

 Williams has been a bright spot for the Jets this season, but didn’t finish the game against the Chiefs.
 Gase said he’ll be evaluated over the next few days and is a “wait-and-see” for the game.
 Williams leads the team with three sacks and is the only defensive lineman in the league to have three or more tackles in every game this season.